mrmrs/fluidity/README.md

 ### A fully responsive css framework that is impossibly small

-HTML out of the box is almost 100% responsive.
+HTML is already 99% responsive out of the box.
-This stylesheet fixes that in 247 minified bytes.
+This stylesheet fixes the remaining ~1%, in 247 minified bytes.
-Let's make the web just a bit more responsive shall we?
+Let's make the web just a bit more responsive, shall we?

 ## Installing fluidity